garlicco/BI_NETFLIX_PROJECT/README.md

 ## 1. Clone the repository with github

-## 2.Open repo with your preferred IDE, visual studio code is a suitable option
+## 2. Open repo with your preferred IDE, visual studio code is a suitable option

 ## 3. Open a terminal and type